brson/hackmd-collab/compile-time-2.md

 ## A brief aside about compile-time scenarios

-It's tempting to talk about "compile-time improvements" broadly, without any further clarification, but there are many types of "compile-time", some that matter more or less to different people.
-The four main compile-time scenarios are:
+It's tempting to talk about "compile-time" broadly, without any further clarification, but there are many types of "compile-time", some that matter more or less to different people.
+The four main compile-time scenarios in Rust are:

 - development profile / full rebuilds
 - development profile / partial rebuilds
 - release profile / full rebuilds
 - release profile / partial rebuilds

 The "development profile" entails compiler settings designed for fast compile times, slow run times, and maximum debuggability.
 The "release profile" entails compiler settings designed for fast run times, slow compile times, and, usually, minimum debuggability.
-In Rust, these are invoked with `cargo build` and `cargo build --release` respectively, and are the embodiment of the compile-time/run-time tradeoff.
+In Rust, these are invoked with `cargo build` and `cargo build --release` respectively, and are indicative of the compile-time/run-time tradeoff.

 A full rebuild is building the entire project from scratch, and a partial rebuild happens after modifying code in a previously built project.
 Partial rebuilds can notably benefit from [incremental compilation][ic].